 Surd can be referred to as either a "radical sign" or a "surd symbol" or "radical symbol".
 The fraction slash is also called a solidus.

 I assume you mean what is the longest cycle.
 Well, there is no limit to the length of the cycle.
 Let's say I make a repeating decimal with a huge amount of 4's in a row, followed by one 7.
-Well, you can always make the cycle to be just one longer by adding one more 4 into it, and you could keep doing that indefinitely.
-In other words, if there was such a thing as the longest cycle, one could still always make it longer by adding one 4 into it, and so it wouldn't be the longest after all.
+You can always make the cycle just one number longer by adding one more 4 into it.
+And you can keep doing that indefinitely.
+In other words, if there was such a thing as the longest cycle, one could still always make it longer by adding one 4 into it, so it wouldn't be the longest after all.

-One method is explained here: Square roots using only a compass and a straightedge by Stu Savory and another at Dr. Math: Construct a line segment the length square root of X.
+One method is explained at Dr. Math: Construct a line segment the length square root of X.